2–6 tablespoons Korean-style red pepper flakes (gochugaru) See notes!

 Pack the cabbage into a large two quart glass jar (or two, 1 quart jars) or a crock, leaving 1-2 inches room at the top for juices to release.
 Add a little of the reserved brine to just cover the vegetables, pressing them down a bit.
 Place the whole cabbage leaf over top, pressing down- this should help keep the kimchi submerged under the brine.
 You can also use a fermentation weight placed over top the whole leaf to keep it submerged.

 Cover loosely with a lid ( allowing air to escape) and place the jar in a baking dish ( or big bowl) to collect any juices that may escape.
 (The idea though, is to keep as much of the flavorful juice in the jar, so don’t over fill)

-Leave on the counter for 3 days, then store in a sealed jar in the refrigerator where it will continue to ferment.
-You can press down on the kimchi daily with the back of a wooden spoon to keep it submerged.
+Leave this on the counter for 3 days, then store in a sealed jar in the refrigerator where it will continue to ferment and develop more flavor slowly.
+While on the counter, you can press down on the kimchi daily with the back of a wooden spoon to keep it submerged.

 After 3 days, the kimchi is ready, but won’t achieve its full flavor and complexity, until about 2 weeks ( in the fridge) slowly fermenting.
 The longer you ferment, the more complex and sour the taste.